DurkoMatko/FeedParser/README.md

 # FeedParser

-Parses feeds from URLs specified in ParserSettings.xml and sends new articles to mail address (addresses are in MailSender class)<br>
+Parses feeds from URLs specified in ParserSettings.xml and sends new articles via <br>

+To find config and settings file, path to directory must be added to PATH:

 To automate this process in ubuntu

 ```shell
 sudo crontab –e